hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 By 2026 standards, if you aren't willing to prove your semantic identity, you're just noise.

 If you have a topic you actually care about—one where you want to be the "Primary Source"—do not wait.
 The first person to set up these five anchors for a specific entity is effectively "homesteading" that meaning on the public internet.
-Once an AI sees a domain that is deterministically bound, It prefer it over a site that It has to guess about every single time.
+Once an AI sees a domain that is deterministically bound, It will prefer it over a site that It has to guess about every single time.
 It's a massive move toward Compute Efficiency, and in 2026, compute is the only currency that matters.

 AI doesn’t decide who wins —
 it recognizes who declared first and proved it.